pablorgarcia/side-navigation-menu-2.0/README.md

 And add another comment when finish the CSS code plugin:
 <pre>
 /*
-	End of the Side Navigation Menu V2
+	End of the Side Navigation Menu V2, RWD
 	===================
 	Author: @PableraShow